• 10.00am - 5.30pm

 In 1688, William of Orange landed in England to seize the throne from his father-in-law, King James II.
 Presbyterians in Scotland’s Convention (or parliament) welcomed the coup and raised troops to defend themselves against James’s forces.

-Ten companies were raised from supporters of Richard Cameron, a radical Covenanter killed in 1680 while opposing Charles II’s attempts to impose bishops on the Scottish church.
+Ten companies were raised from supporters of Richard Cameron, a radical Covenanter who had been killed in 1680 while opposing Charles II’s attempts to impose bishops on the Scottish church.
 These companies formed a ‘Cameronian Guard’, which was disbanded in March 1689, but then re-formed as a regiment of William’s army on 14 May that year under the colonelcy of the Earl of Angus.

 Glengarry badge, 26th (The Cameronians) Regiment, c1874